scrambldchannel/dashingelephant/blog/2022-02-01-presentations-as-code.md

 ### Getting Started with Marp

 By installing the vscode extension, I was up and running in seconds.
 Of course I know that everyone uses different editors but the extension I'm using just builds on the Marp framework and there's no reason one can't use different tools within the ecosystem to produce slides in the same way.
 That said, having the preview pane in my editor is the perfect workflow for me.
-I can write my slides and see the preview update in real time.
+I can write my slides and see the result in real time.

 Creating a simple slide deck is easy.
 All you need to do is create a Markdown file and add a [front matter](https://jekyllrb.com/docs/front-matter/) section with the following:

 ```markdown
 ---